mrknorman/evolving_attention_thesis/05_parameters/05_the_problem_with_parameters.typ

 == Dragon Method <dragonn-method>

+As our attempt to apply genetic algorithms to the problem of deep learning model optimisation in gravitational waves, we introduce Dragonn (Dynamic Ranking And Genetic Optimisation of Neural Networks).
+Originally a standalone software library developed in C, Dragonn was rewritten in python utilizing other recent advances made in the GWFlow pipeline.
+A previous version which was used to optimise the core MLy models was existent, but data from those early experiments was lost, so a decision was made to remake the experiments with the updated Dragonn tools.
 In the following subsection, we will justify our selection of genetic algorithms as the hyperparameter optimisation method of choice, explain in detail the operation of genetic algorithms, and discuss the choice of optimiser parameters selected for tests of Dragonn's optimization ability.

 === Why Genetic Algorithms?